 The Company accounts for its stock-based employee compensation plans using the recognition and measurement principles (intrinsic value method) of Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
-The Company accounts for its stock-based non-employee compensation plans using SFAS No. 123, "Accounting for Stock-Based Compensation."
 All employee stock-option awards granted during the period were granted with an exercise price equal to the market value of the underlying common stock on the date of grant and no compensation cost is reflected in net income for those awards.
-For the three months ended March 31, 2005, the Company recorded compensation expense of \$1,479,000 as a result of restricted stock awards granted in 2004 to employees and professional endorsers of the Company.
-No compensation expense was recorded for stock-based awards during the three months ended March 31, 2004.
-The following table illustrates the effect on net income and earnings per share, as if the Company had applied the fair value-based recognition provisions of SFAS No. 123, "Accounting for Stock-Based Compensation," in measuring stock-based employee compensation expense:
+For the six months ended June 30, 2005, the Company recorded compensation expense of \$3,957,000 as a result of restricted stock awards granted in 2004 to employees and professional endorsers of the Company.
+During the six months ended June 30, 2004, the Company recorded compensation expense of \$2,000 as a result of restricted stock awards granted in 1998 to certain employees of the Company.
+The following table illustrates what net income and earnings per share would have been had the Company applied the fair value-based recognition provisions of SFAS No. 123, "Accounting for Stock-Based Compensation," in measuring stock-based employee compensation expense (in thousands, except per data share):